sajedur007/losetogain/content/mentor/badrunnesa-rozi.md

-+++
-certificates = []
-date = 2021-01-08T18:00:00Z
+---
-description = "I am a Nutrition consultant of Lose To Gain.
+description: "I am a Nutrition consultant of Lose To Gain.
 I am  certified by the Institute of Nutrition and Fitness  Science (INFS).
 I have an experience  of 3+ year in health and fitness.
 I specialize in General well-being and Fat-loss/weight-loss transformation.
 I started my own journey as an obese individual and I trust if I can do it, everyone can do it.
-I transformed myself from 86+kg to 63kg.To me fitness  is not about good look but It's  a lifestyle." designation = "Nutrition Consultant" experience = "2" image = "/images/rozi.jpg" served_clients = "120+" title = "Badrunnesa Rozi "
+I transformed myself from 86+kg to 63kg.To me fitness  is not about good look but It's  a lifestyle."
-[social]
+designation: "Nutrition Consultant"
+experience: "2"
+image: "/images/rozi.jpg"
+served_clients: "120+"
+title: "Badrunnesa Rozi"
+certificates:
+programs:
+- 12 weeks program
+- 24 weeks program
+- partner transformation
+social:
-facebook = ""
+  facebook: ""
-linkedin = ""
+  linkedin: ""
-twitter = ""
+  twitter: ""

-+++
+---
 ## **Achievements**

 I have guided over 120+ clients and uncountable L2G group members based on their goals and convenience.